naveego/dataflow-contracts/docs/datapoints.md

 ```

 #### How/Where are id's generated?
-We use [Xid]'s as our globally unique identifiers.
+We use [Xid](https://github.com/rs/xid)'s as our globally unique identifiers.
 Identifiers are expected to be genreated on the client, and not the server.